 blog image

 There is no shortage of pithy quotes about how we should embrace uncertainty.
 Just ask Bard or ChatGPT.
-But inspiring as they are, they really don’t help CPG firms trying to establish the best way to invest trade spend in the short term, while positioning themselves for growth in the long term.
+But inspiring as they are, they don’t offer much practical help to CPG firms striving to optimize trade spend in the short term, while positioning themselves for long-term growth.
+Trade spend optimization is all about balancing these immediate and future goals.

-Commercial teams who simply repeat what they think has worked in the past are liable to get left behind.
-They might look to establish what return on investment a given activity will deliver and use that as a basis for planning.
+Commercial teams that simply repeat what they think has worked in the past are liable to get left behind.
+They might look to establish what return on investment a given activity will deliver.
+And then use that as a basis for planning.
 But individual activities happen within a much larger context, not least the long-term contracts between manufacturers and retailers.
-And even the most carefully constructed plans can be thrown off course by factors such as political volatility or supply chain shortages.
+And even the most carefully constructed plans can be thrown off course.
+By political volatility, for instance, or supply chain shortages.
 Or just an unexpected early loss at the world cup.

-But if establishing the true value of trade investments with retailers and channels is a challenge, teasing out how they contribute to a long-term trade spend strategy of sustainable growth might appear impossible.
+Establishing the true value of trade investments with retailers and channels is already a complex task.
+However, understanding how these investments contribute to a long-term trade spend strategy focused on sustainable growth is an even greater challenge.

 In this article we’ll show that while a focus on ROI is a starting point, there are limits to its utility.
-But, by moving to a more strategic total contribution model, adopting trade spend optimization, and investing in the tools to underpin this, CPGs can improve their trade spend management decisions and set the stage for sustainable growth over the long term.
+However, by moving to a more strategic total contribution model, adopting trade spend optimization, and investing in the tools to support this, CPGs can improve their trade spend management decisions.
+Consequently, they can set the stage for sustainable growth over the long term.

 If you’re a business and you’re spending up to two fifth of your revenue on something, you’d want to make sure you’re getting value from that investment.
 So, in the CPG world, sales teams, finance, and senior management, should all be paying attention to the 40 percent of their revenue they typically devote to trade spend.